cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 ## Into the Dungeon
 The party opens the secret door and descends deep into the basement.
 They're greeted at the bottom of the stairs by a dark, earthen corridor and an incessant chanting, that they can't seem to pinpoint.

+The party discovers some empty tombs, one with [[Walter]]'s name on the door, and the other container little coffins with their names one them.

 ## Cultist Quarters
+The party makes their way into what seems to be a living space with a wooden table and multipl

 ## The Spiked Pit and the Split Party